Skip to Main Content

 Andros.Rodney@guttman.cuny.edu

-Teams: Melissa.Arias19
+Teams: Andros.Rodney10

 Xioel.Terrero@guttman.cuny.edu

-Teams: Marcus.Allen85
+Teams: Xioel.Terrero78

-For more information, please refer to the Guttman Workplace Violence Prevention Policy
+For more information, please refer to the CUNY Domestic Violence and Workplace Policy Statement

-For more information about the CUNY Domestic Violence and the Workplace committee, you may contact:
+For more information about the CUNY Domestic Violence and the Workplace Committee, you may contact:

 Rufus Massiah (Chair)

-Campus Security Director,
+Campus Security Director

 Office of Public Safety